mwilliamson/spur.py/README.rst

 * ``look_for_private_keys`` -- by default, Spur will search for discoverable private key files in ``~/.ssh/``.
   Set to ``False`` to disable this behaviour.

+* ``load_system_host_keys`` -- by default, Spur will attempt to read host keys from the user's known hosts file, as used by OpenSSH, and no exception will be raised if the file can’t be read.
+  Set to ``False`` to disable this behaviour.

 Shell interface
 ---------------